-The COVID-19 pandemic has presented a number of unprecedented challenges for charity and non-profit landlords and tenants within the UK.
+The COVID-19 pandemic has presented many challenges for charity and non-profit landlords and tenants within the UK.
 The restrictions implemented by the UK government’s lockdown have had a widespread impact on revenue streams, particularly those generated through public donations and fundraisers, resulting in many tenants seeking to agree some sort of financial relief from landlords.
 The following update offers guidance for both third sector tenants and landlords during these uncertain times.

 Prior to March 2020, the law allowed commercial landlords to terminate a lease if a tenant fell into arrears of rent or committed other breaches of its obligations under the lease.
 This right is known as forfeiture.

-The introduction of the Coronavirus Act 2020 (the Act) has provided a reprieve for commercial tenants, as it prevents landlords from exercising their right of forfeiture on the basis of non-payment of rent until at least 30 June 2020.
-Further, the Act stipulates that if a tenant is already subject to an existing claim for rent arrears, a landlord is unable to evict the tenant prior to 30 June 2020.
-Given the recent extension of the government furlough scheme until October 2020, it is possible that these restrictions placed on landlords will be extended to cover the September rental quarter.
+The introduction of the Coronavirus Act 2020 has provided a reprieve for commercial tenants, as it prevents landlords from exercising their right of forfeiture based on non-payment of rent until at least 30 June 2020.
+Further, the legislation stipulates that if a tenant is already subject to an existing claim for rent arrears, a landlord is unable to evict the tenant prior to 31 December 2020.

 Whilst this does provide reassurance for tenants that eviction is not imminent, it is important to note that rent will still accrue throughout these periods, and tenants will still be liable for any unpaid sums after the restrictions are lifted.
 These sums may well include additional interest, according to the lease terms.

-Can tenants terminate leases early if the financial impact of COVID-19 makes continued rent payments unsustainable, and business can be carried out from a cheaper premises or from home?
+Can tenants terminate leases early if the financial impact of COVID-19 makes continued rent payments unsustainable and carry business from a cheaper premise or from home?

 Unless the lease contains a right to break the term, tenants can only terminate their lease with the agreement of the landlord, and that may be hard to come by.
-Force majeure clauses – which excuse one or both parties from the terms of a contract under unexpected circumstances – are rare in leases in England and Wales.
-Similarly, the legal concept of ‘frustration’ – the right to terminate due to the impossibility of performing the terms of the contract – has so far not been of any assistance to tenants.
+Force majeure clauses – which excuse one or both parties from the terms of a contract under unexpected circumstances – are not common in leases in England and Wales.
+Nor has the legal doctrine of frustration (where an unforeseen event either renders contractual obligations impossible, or radically changes the party’s principal purpose for entering the contract) gained much traction to the point where it has been of any assistance to tenants.

 Even if a lease does contain a break right, it will usually require six months’ advance notice to exercise.
 Tenants should also be wary of the risks of exercising break clauses during the current lockdown.
 Vacant possession is a common pre-condition to the exercise of a break right, so before deciding to serve a break notice, tenants should consider whether it will be logistically possible for them to access the premises to remove all equipment and possessions in advance of the break date.
 The ongoing restrictions on movement are likely to make this more difficult, providing an opportunity for a landlord to challenge the break if they wish to do so.

-The commercial property market has seen a surge of tenants requesting to defer, reduce or suspend rent payments whilst the lockdown is in place.
+The Commercial Property industry has seen a surge of tenants requesting to defer, reduce or suspend rent payments whilst the lockdown is in place.
 There is no ‘one size fits all’ outcome here, and a landlord is entitled to deal with any request as they see fit.
 The government has made it clear that they expect landlords to work collaboratively with struggling businesses, though there is no outright obligation on landlords to agree to vary rent payments.
-However, whether for commercial or reputational reasons, landlords are appearing to be willing to discuss proposals with tenants where they can see genuine hardship.
+The industry is however seeing that, whether for commercial or reputational reasons, landlords are willing to discuss proposals with tenants where they can see genuine hardship.

 Where rent payments are deferred by agreement, tenants should ensure they have a reliable plan in place to enable them to pay those deferred rents on the date agreed.